 Developers running multiple agents and manually routing work between them.
 If you're copy-pasting specs between chat windows, deciding which agent to use for each subtask, and managing merge conflicts from simultaneous agent sessions — Tekk removes all of that.

 Founders and small teams without dedicated engineering coordination.
 You can't afford to spend half your day being the coordinator between your AI agents.
 Tekk is the coordination layer you don't have to build.
+Structured ai project planning before dispatch is what separates teams that ship from teams that rework.

 Not for senior architects who already know exactly how to spec every feature and just need an execution agent.
 Not for enterprise teams that need Jira-style workflow governance.
 Tekk is for builders who want to move fast with high precision and zero ceremony.